So - maybe you've found yourself with some extra time on your hands and the itch to make few extra bucks on the side.

 I've loved coins from around the world since I was a little girl.
 My dad was in the Air Force and he had coins from around the world including Taiwan, the Philippines and other places.
 These simple coins were magical entries into a much greater world.
 That probably greatly influenced me and put me on my current world-traveling path.

 So when my niece didn't think about a greater world, I knew I needed to help her and other children expand their horizon.

 My idea turned out to be a great success so I built a website and started selling my educational (and fun!) tooth fairy kits.
 I offer different kit options that I named the Business Class kit and my biggest seller, the 1st Class kit.

-Justin Baum started ZZZ Bears, which started as a side hustle and sells stuffed animals and is now making $7,500 revenue/mo.
+Justin Baum started ZZZ Bears, which started as a side hustle and sells plush with a purpose and is now making $7,500 revenue/mo.

 I had no idea how to get a teddy bear made.
 So I did what anyone in my position would do.
 I Googled it.

 That led me into the abyss, AKA Alibaba.
 I quickly found a manufacturer in China who was willing to make a small quantity for a reasonable price.
 We traded emails, thoughts and sketches for a design and finally landed on something I was happy with.